Triangles from the Back Mount and Turtle Position: A BJJ Tutorial

 The above techniques work well when your opponent posts on the mat, but what about a more advanced partner who knows better than to do a "push up" of sorts while you're on their back from the turtle?
 No problem:

 Start by setting up a classic Kimura to armlock from the back.
 When you feel that your partner is defending their arm well, and keeping their base really strong and toward the back, this presents you with the opportunity to weave your right leg through, once again going around their neck and setting up the triangle choke.
+Revisit the Rolling Back Take information for another look at how to use the Kimura to get where you need to be.

 A Second Look at the Switch From the Belly Down Armlock to the Triangle